-- Utah Corporation Return Schedules: Attach applicable Utah schedules A, B, C, D, E, H, J, and/or M. - Federal Return: Attach only pages 1 through 5 of your federal corporation return, plus Schedule M-3 and IRS form 1125-A, if applicable.
+- Utah Corporation Return Schedules: Attach applicable Utah schedules A, B, C, D, E, H, J, and/or M. - Federal Return: Attach only pages 1 through 6 of your federal corporation return, plus Schedule M-3 and IRS form 1125-A, if applicable.

 Do not send a copy of your entire federal return, credit schedules, worksheets, or other documentation with your Utah return unless otherwise stated in these instructions.
-Keep these in your files, along with all other supporting documents.
-You may be asked to provide this information later to verify entries on your Utah return.
+Keep these in your files.
+We may ask you to provide them later to verify entries on your Utah return.